-Learn why your meal planning should follow glycemic load guidelines
+Learn why your diabetic diet plan should follow glycemic load guidelines.

 Because everything you eat affects your glucose levels, properly managing your diet is key to preventing and controlling diabetes.